snowplow/snowplowanalytics.com/_posts/2019-05-06-snowplow-objc-tracker-1.1.0-released/index.md

 [tracker_ trackScreenViewEvent:event];
 {% endhighlight %}

-The new version of the method takes an additional, optional “type” argument, optional “type” argument, “transitionType” and optional arguments for the previous screen view:
+The new version of the method takes takes an additional, optional “type” argument, “transitionType” and optional arguments for the previous screenview:

 {% highlight obj-c %}
 SPScreenView *event = [SPScreenView build:^(id<SPScreenViewBuilder> builder) {